-The Corporation typically has two sources of revenues in its Budget: Tobacco Settlement Revenues and investment income,
+The Corporation typically has two sources of revenues in its Budget: tobacco settlement revenues ("TSRs") and investment income.

-Tobacco Settlement Revenues ("TSRs")
+Tobacco Settlement Revenues

 Pursuant to the Sale Agreement, the Corporation purchased all of the County's future right, title and interest under the Master Settlement Agreement ("MSA"), including the right to receive the TSRs.
 The amount of TSRs received is dependent on many factors, including future domestic cigarette consumption, the financial capability of the participating cigarette manufacturers (the "PMs"), litigation affecting the MSA and related legislation, enforcement of state legislation related to the MSA and the tobacco industry.
 Payments by the PMs under the MSA are subject to certain adjustments, which may be material.
-Total TSRs received in 2015 were \$18,598,237 versus a budgeted amount of \$19,094,953.
-The total amount for 2015 is lower than the budgeted amount due to a larger decline in consumption than budgeted, as well as additional amounts withheld in the disputed payments account.
-For 2017-2020, projected TSRs are based on a projected net decline in consumption of -0.5% in each year, based on the 2016 budget amount.
+Total TSRs received in 2018 were \$17,811,922 versus a budgeted amount of \$17,682,153.
+The 2019 budgeted amount is \$17,722,892.
+Projected TSRs for 2020-2023 reflect a 0.5% annual decrease due to projected decreases in consumption (the 2020 projection is calculated based on the current projected TSRs for 2019 and not the budgeted amount).

-During 2015 New York (the "State") entered into a settlement agreement with all the MSA tobacco companies regarding the Non-Participating Manufacturers (the "NPM") adjustment dispute; the settlement resolves all past and future NPM adjustment disputes.
-As in the past, the funds will be disbursed to the State, New York City and the counties.
-The release of these funds are projected to be in April of 2016.
-At the time this report was issued, the total amount that the Corporation is to receive was undeterminable.
+New York (the "State") has entered into a settlement agreement with all the MSA tobacco companies regarding the non-participating manufacturers (the "NPM") adjustment dispute; the settlement resolves all past and future NPM adjustment disputes.

-In addition, the tobacco companies will no longer be challenging the State's diligent enforcement of its escrow statute, so the State no longer faces the risk of losing its entire payment in any year and the companies will no longer place a portion of the State's annual payment into a disputed payments account.
-Further, the State will not have to participate in any future diligent enforcement arbitrations.
-As to all future MSA annual payments, the companies will receive a discount tied to the total in-state sales volume of cigarettes that are manufactured on Native American reservations and sold untaxed from smoke shops on those reservations to New York consumers.
-The discount will be for a fixed amount per pack, but with a modifier based on overall volume.
+In addition, the tobacco companies are no longer challenging the State's diligent enforcement of its escrow statute, so the State no longer faces the risk of losing its entire payment in any year and the companies are no longer placing a portion of the State's annual payment into a disputed payments account.
+Further, the State no longer has to participate in diligent enforcement arbitrations.
+As to MSA annual payments, the companies now receive a discount tied to the total in-state sales volume of cigarettes that are manufactured on Native American reservations and sold untaxed from smoke shops on those reservations to New York consumers.
+The discount is for a fixed amount per pack, but with a modifier based on overall volume.
+Catch-up credits for prior years' discounts expire in 2020, which should result in an increase in TSRs in 2020.
+There is insufficient information at this time to calculate the impact on TSRs in 2020 due to the expiration of the catch-up credits; therefore, this is not reflected in the projections.
+With the expiration of the catch-up credits in 2020, companies will only receive the annual discount.